sheldonhull/sheldonhull.github.io/_posts/2019-02-07-getting-started-with-stream-analytics.md

 ## Design SQL Schema

-> warning "Design Considerations"
-> Pay attention to the limits and also to the fact you aren't writing pure T-SQL in the `asql` file.
-It's a much more limited analytics syntax that requires you to simplify some things you might do in TSQL.

 Unique constraints create an index.
 If you use a unique constraint, you need to be aware of the following info to avoid errors.

 > When you configure Azure SQL database as output to a Stream Analytics job, it bulk inserts records into the destination table.
 In general, Azure stream analytics guarantees at least once delivery to the output sink, one can still achieve exactly-once delivery to SQL output when SQL table has a unique constraint defined.